 - Prison labor

 Planning RequirementComprehensive planning documents required.
-For more information, see Manual 2: Planning Policies and Washington Administrative Code 286-26-080.
+For more information, see Manual 2: Planning Policies and Guidelines and Washington Administrative Code 286-26-080.

 |Category||Maintenance and Operation||Land Acquisition, Development, Planning|

 |Nonhighway Road||$100,000 for each project||$100,000 for each project|